tardate/web_toolbox/README.md

 # Web Toolbox

-A collection of utilities and calculators related to stuff I'm intersted in.
+A collection of utilities and calculators related to stuff I'm interested in.

-This is work in progress - first up, collating bits I had scattered on seperate sites to here.
+This is work in progress - first up, collating bits I had scattered on separate sites to here.

 ## Hosting